DataDog/integrations-core/torchserve/README.md

   - inference_api_url: http://<TORCHSERVE_ADDRESS>:8080
 ```

-Under the hood, this integration leverages the [ping][12] endpoint to collect the overall health status of your TorchServe server.
+This integration leverages the [Ping endpoint][12] to collect the overall health status of your TorchServe server.

 <!-- xxz tab xxx -->
 <!-- xxx tab "Management API" xxx -->
 #### Configure the Management API

 You can collect metrics related to the models that are currently running in your TorchServe server using the [Management API][13].
 Configuration options for the Inference API can be found in the [configuration file][4] under the `TorchServe Management API endpoint configuration` section.
-The minial configuration only requires the `management_api_url` option:
+The minimal configuration only requires the `management_api_url` option:

 ```yaml
 init_config: